flynx/pWiki/README.md

 - _Self-hosted_ and flexible user interface

-  The pWiki interface is implemented as a set of pWiki pages and templates within pWiki itself (see: /bootstrap), this enables the user to customize the look feel and to some extent the function of the interface from within pWiki, without touching the code.
+  The pWiki interface is implemented as a set of pWiki pages and templates within pWiki itself (see: [Templates] / [/bootstrap](bootstrap)), this enables the user to customize the look feel and to some extent the function of the interface from within pWiki, without touching the code.

-- Wiki/note _portable app_
+- pWiki _portable app_

+  This is a simple note / todo /outline app.

   The pWiki app is a stand-alone instance of pWiki wrapped in an app supporting all major desktop as well as mobile platforms.

   The app serves the following goals:

-    - a simple and functional note/todo/outline app (obviously)
+    - a simple and functional note / todo / outline app (obviously)
     - an external/portable Wiki editor, as an alternative for in-target-app documentation editor with ability to seamlesly synchronize with the target app pWiki instance.